Cristian-Farina/AZ-900/README.md

 6) Went trough MS Learn and Took notes for the first time.

 7) Took hard practice tests from AZ-900: Microsoft Azure Fundamentals Practice Tests 2025 by Amandeep Sawhney | HawkEye Data They are though tests and sometimes a bit confusionary, I am barely passing these tests whereas practice tests from other instructors are much easier for me.

+Test Passed 826/1000!!